us-irs/vorago-reb1-rs/README.md

 Some sample configuration files for VS code were provided as well.
 You can simply use `Run and Debug` to automatically rebuild and flash your application.

+The `tasks.json` and the `launch.json` files are generic and you can use them immediately by opening the folder in VS code or adding it to a workspace.

+If you would like to use a custom GDB application, you can specify the gdb binary in the following configuration variables in your `settings.json`:

+- `"cortex-debug.gdbPath"`
+- `"cortex-debug.gdbPath.linux"`
+- `"cortex-debug.gdbPath.windows"`
+- `"cortex-debug.gdbPath.osx"`

 ## Flashing the non-volatile memory

 Coming Soon